ember-codemods/ember-module-migrator/README.md

 ```

 After running the migrator itself, you will need to update several files
-to boot an application.
+to boot an application in order to boot it.

+### Booting a migrated app

 The best path forward is to run the
 [ember-module-unification-blueprint](https://github.com/emberjs/ember-module-unification-blueprint)
 on the converted app: